mvysny/vaadin-on-kotlin/docs/guides/security.md

 ## VoK Authorization

 The VoK API authorization API uses role-based authorization on Vaadin views.
-There are three annotations in the [AllowRoles.kt](src/main/kotlin/eu/vaadinonkotlin/security/AllowRoles.kt) file, and your view must list exactly one of them otherwise it will be inaccessible:
+There are three annotations available, and your view must list exactly one of them otherwise it will be inaccessible:

-* `AllowRoles` lists roles that are allowed to visit that view; the user must be logged in and must be assigned at least one of the roles listed in the annotation
+* `javax.annotation.security.RolesAllowed` lists roles that are allowed to visit that view;
+   the user must be logged in and must be assigned at least one of the roles listed in the annotation
-* `AllowAll` allows anybody to see this view, even if there is no user logged in.
+* `com.vaadin.flow.server.auth.AnonymousAllowed` allows anybody to see this view, even if there is no user logged in.
-* `AllowAllUsers` allows any logged-in user to see this view.
+* `javax.annotation.security.PermitAll` allows any logged-in user to see this view.

 These rules are quite simple and cover only the basic authorization needs.
 You can simply define more complex rules as a Kotlin code in the `View.enter()` which is invoked on navigation